kvarak/dnd/docs/_Classes/warlock.md

 - #### Handmaiden's Friend
     *Prerequisite: Pact of the Chain feature*

     When you have an imperial cobra as your familiar, it gains additional hit points equal to your warlock level.
-While your familiar is within 10 feet of you, it can use its ***reaction*** to make an attack whenever you take damage.
+While your familiar is within 10 ft of you, it can use its ***reaction*** to make an attack whenever you take damage.

 - #### Majestic Scales
     *Prerequisite: 6th level*